omec-project/sdcore-docs/design/design-smf.rst

 ===================

 .. image:: ../_static/images/CN-SMF.png
    :width: 500px
+   :alt: SMF Architecture Diagram

 UPF-Adapter
 -----------

-As UPF may not support connections from multiple SMF instances with same Node-Id, UPF-Adapter layer has been introduced.
+The UPF-Adapter layer (optional) has been introduced to address a limitation where UPF may not support connections from multiple SMF instances using the same Node-ID.

+**Key Functions:**

-* UPF-Adapter acts like Mux-Demux for PFCP messages between multiple SMF instances and UPF.
+- Acts as a multiplexer/demultiplexer for PFCP messages between multiple SMF instances and the UPF

-* SMF sends custom PFCP msg to UPF-Adapter if UPF-Adapter is deployed.
+- Receives custom PFCP messages from SMF instances when deployed

-* The UPF-Adapter intercepts and modifies certain fields before sending PFCP msg to actual UPF.
+- Intercepts and modifies specific fields before forwarding PFCP messages to the actual UPF

-* Similar handling is done for the response from UPF towards SMF.
+- Performs similar processing for responses from UPF back to SMF instances